Israeli–Palestinian conflict: Status of Jerusalem

-Holy sites
+Holy sites and the Temple Mount

-Israel has concerns regarding the welfare of Jewish holy places under possible Palestinian control.
-When Jerusalem was under Jordanian control, no Jews were allowed to visit the Western Wall or other Jewish holy places, and the Jewish cemetery on the Mount of Olives was desecrated.
+Since the early 20th century, the issue of holy places and particularly the sacred places in Jerusalem has been employed by nationalist politicians.

+Israelis did not have access to the holy places in East Jerusalem during the period of Jordanian rule.
 Since 1975, Israel has banned Muslims from worshiping at Joseph's Tomb, a shrine considered sacred by both Jews and Muslims.
 Settlers established a yeshiva, installed a Torah scroll and covered the mihrab.
-During the Second Intifada the site was looted and burned.
+During the Second Intifada Palestinian protesters looted and burned the site.
 Israeli security agencies routinely monitor and arrest Jewish extremists that plan attacks, though many serious incidents have still occurred.
 Israel has allowed almost complete autonomy to the Muslim trust (Waqf) over the Temple Mount.

 Palestinians have voiced concerns regarding the welfare of Christian and Muslim holy places under Israeli control.
 Additionally, some Palestinian advocates have made statements alleging that the Western Wall Tunnel was re-opened with the intent of causing the mosque's collapse.

 Palestinian refugees

 Palestinian refugees are people who lost both their homes and means of livelihood as a result of the 1948 Arab–Israeli conflict and the 1967 Six-Day War.
-The number of Palestinians who fled or were expelled from Israel following its creation was estimated at 711,000 in 1949.
-Descendants of these original Palestinian Refugees are also eligible for registration and services provided by the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), and as of 2010 number 4.7 million people.
+The number of Palestinians who were expelled or fled from Israel was estimated at 711,000 in 1949.
+The descendants of all refugees (not just Palestinian refugees) are considered by the UN to also be refugees.
+As of 2010 there are 4.7 million Palestinian refugees.
 Between 350,000 and 400,000 Palestinians were displaced during the 1967 Arab–Israeli war.
 A third of the refugees live in recognized refugee camps in Jordan, Lebanon, Syria, the West Bank and the Gaza Strip.
 The remainder live in and around the cities and towns of these host countries.

-Most of these people were born outside Israel, but are descendants of original Palestinian refugees.
-Palestinian negotiators, such as Yasser Arafat, have so far publicly insisted that refugees have a right to return to the places where they lived before 1948 and 1967, including those within the 1949 Armistice lines, citing the Universal Declaration of Human Rights and UN General Assembly Resolution 194 as evidence.
-However, according to reports of private peace negotiations with Israel they have countenanced the return of only 10,000 refugees and their families to Israel as part of a peace settlement.
-Mahmoud Abbas, the current Chairman of the Palestine Liberation Organization was reported to have said in private discussion that it is "illogical to ask Israel to take 5 million, or indeed 1 million.
-That would mean the end of Israel."
-In a further interview Abbas stated that he no longer had an automatic right to return to Safed in the northern Galilee where he was born in 1935.
-He later clarified that the remark was his personal opinion and not official policy.
+Most Palestinian refugees were born outside Israel and are not allowed to live in any part of historic Palestine.

+Israel has since 1948 prevented the return of Palestinian refugees and refused any settlement permitting their return except in limited cases.
+On the basis of the Universal Declaration of Human Rights and UN General Assembly Resolution 194, Palestinians claim the right of refugees to return to the lands, homes and villages where they lived before being driven into exile in 1948 and 1967.
+Arafat himself repeatedly assured his American and Israeli interlocutors at Camp David that he primarily sought the principle of the right of return to be accepted, rather than the full right of return, in practice.

 Palestinian and international authors have justified the right of return of the Palestinian refugees on several grounds: